belaja-akacija/eo-config/README.md

 (make-config-globals (load-config "example.conf") *config-allowed-names*)
 ```

-You can also optionally set rules the configuration parameters must adhere to:
+Optionally, you can also set rules the configuration parameters must adhere to:

 ```lisp
 (set-rules